google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 el.computedStyleMap().get('opacity').value // 0.5
 ```

-Note: One gotcha between `windowgetComputedStyle()` and
+Note: One gotcha between `window.getComputedStyle()` and
 `element.computedStyleMap()` is that the former returns resolved values whereas
 the latter returns computed values.
-For example, Typed OM will retain percentage
+For example, Typed OM retains percentage
-values (`width: 50%`), whereas CSSOM resolves them to lengths
-(e.g. `width: 200px`).
+values (`width: 50%`), while CSSOM resolves them to lengths (e.g. `width: 200px`).

 #### Value clamping / rounding {: #clamping }

 One of the nice features of the new object model is **automatic clamping and/or
 rounding of computed style values**.
 As an example, let's say you try to set
 `opacity` to a value outside of the acceptable range, [0, 1].
-Typed OM will
+Typed OM clamps
-clamp the value to `1` when computing the style:
+the value to `1` when computing the style:

 ```javascript
 el.attributeStyleMap.set('opacity', 3);